adenking/Simplified_Battleship/README.md

 # Simplified_Battleship
-a singleplayer version of Battleship
+A singleplayer version of Battleship.